The Settings page lets you configure the instance-wide settings for Looker.

 User Specific Time Zones

 When adding a connection, you specify what time zone your database stores time information as the Database Time Zone.
-However, typically users don’t know how the data is stored and simply want to use their own time zone.

 Load Assets from CDN